ArKT-7/Nabu_softwares/README.md

-# Nabu software win
+# Nabu softwares

-Welcome to Nabu_software_win!
-This repository is dedicated to simple sofwares for Windows on Nabu (Xiaomi Pad 5) devices that simplify many things easily.
+Welcome to Nabu_softwares!
+This repository is dedicated to simple sofwaress for Windows on Nabu or windows installation on nabu (Xiaomi Pad 5) devices that simplify many things easily.

 ## How to Use